baipin/Directional-Traffic-Lights/README.md

 ## How to Use
 1️⃣Install "Write Everywhere" first.(See link below)
-2️  Install this mod.
+2️⃣ Install this mod.
 3️⃣Open the Write Everywhere menu (CTRL + Shift + W).
 4️⃣Click the traffic light you want to edit.
 5️⃣Click Import layout from XML at root...
 6️⃣Choose the puzzle-piece icon (Templates from mods).
-7️⃣Search for the "baipinHongKongsigns" Mod.
+7️⃣Search for the "baipinDTL" Mod.
 8️⃣Select a layout and customize it to your liking.

 ## Customize and Save Signs